Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue vs. Arizona BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game features the No. 1 Arizona Wildcats (8-0) and the No. 3 Purdue Boilermakers (9-1) matching up at Gainbridge Fieldhouse in what should be a competitive matchup, with a projected 79-77 victory for Arizona according to our computer prediction.
-Tipoff is at 4:30 PM ET on December 16.
+Saturday's contest between the No. 1 Arizona Wildcats (8-0) and No. 3 Purdue Boilermakers (9-1) squaring off at Gainbridge Fieldhouse has a projected final score of 80-77 (according to our computer prediction) in favor of Arizona, so it should be a tight matchup.
+The game will start at 4:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!